abw/badger-database-js/TESTING.md

 $ bin/create_postgres_test
 ```

-If for some reason you can run those scripts, you can manually create
+If for some reason you can't run those scripts, you can manually create
 a MySQL database by running these commands in a MySQL shell:

 ```sql